 It is important to us that The Garden House helps to improve the environment both for people and wildlife both on site and in the context of the local and wider area.
-We would like the Garden House to help people to enjoy the outdoors, learning about working sustainably with the land to create wildlife habitats and sustainable resources for successful enterprise.
+We would like the Garden House to help people to enjoy the outdoors, learning about working sustainably with the land, creating and maintaining wildlife habitats and learning about sustainable resources for rural enterprise.

 Making the countryside a viable place to make a livelihood is important to us.
 If it is in keeping with the aims of the project, we are happy to look at supporting individuals with space, networking, ideas, resources, education, etc. Please contact us if you think we might be able to help.